 John Lennon, Nixon, DACA, and the Story of Deportation Reform

-Some speculate that John Lennon’s status as a vocal anti-war rock icon caused Nixon to push for his deportation… which ironically resulted in a legal case that inspired President Obama’s 2012 immigration policy DACA.
+Some speculate that John Lennon’s status as a notably liberal vocal anti-war rock icon caused Nixon to push for his deportation, which ironically resulted in a legal case that inspired President Obama’s 2012 immigration policy, DACA.

-You see, until the Lennon case, the Immigration and Naturalization Service had not acknowledged it used its own discretion in deciding whom to deport.
-Back then it was generally accepted that not every illegal immigrant could be deported (just like it is today), and thus there was a question if the ambiguous “rules” were being used as loophole to cherry-pick deportees.
+Until the Lennon case, the Immigration and Naturalization Service had not acknowledged that it used its own discretion in deciding whom to deport.
+It was accepted that not every illegal immigrant could be deported just as it is today and so there was a question if the ambiguous “rules” were being used as a loophole to cherry-pick deportees.

 You may say I’m a dreamer

 But I’m not the only one

 And the world will be as one

 FACT: Immigrants protected by DACA are called “dreamers.”
 This is a reference to John Lennon’s song, Imagine, and a reference to the idea that people can dream of becoming citizens of our great country rather than being alienated and tossed out for being “illegal.”
 Should Mr. Trump follow through on his threats about DACA, he may deport some of the nearly 750,000 immigrants who qualified for DACA.
 See: What can Obama do to help protect DREAMers from Donald Trump?